History of C2C

 NAMIG (Northern Advanced Manufacturing Industry Group) Inc

-The industry partners recognised that there was a need to create a program aimed at high school students which would build relationships between schools and industry and which would result in more young people choosing to enter advanced manufacturing and careers in science, mathematics and technology.
+The industry partners recognised that there was a need to create a program aimed at high school students which would build relationships between schools and industry and which would result in more young people choosing to enter advanced manufacturing and careers in science, technology, engineering and mathematics.

 The C2C Program's "product life cycle" approach to applied learning of science, maths and technology helps teachers and students to develop the knowledge, understanding and appreciation of advanced manufacturing technologies, processes and possibilities through a problem based learning approach, in effect taking an idea from a concept through the manufacturing, project management process to the creation of a product, service or prototype.

-They are assisted in their project development by expertise provided by industry partners, business consultants, project managers and engineering students from the University of South Australia.
+Students are assisted in their project development by expertise provided by industry partners, project managers and engineering students from the University of South Australia and the University of Adelaide.
 The C2C Program and the NAMIG partnership have exceeded all expectations and have been instrumental in increased uptake of science and maths in senior schools and a resurgence of interest in science, maths and technology careers.

-Incorporated in February 2007, NAMIG (Northern Advanced Manufacturing Industry Group) Inc has been successful in ensuring Northern Adelaide schools and students will continue to benefit from the flagship C2C Program.
-In recent years NAMIG commenced the expansion of the C2C program into regions outside of the northern suburbs of Adelaide.
+NAMIG has been successful in ensuring Northern Adelaide schools and students will continue to benefit from the flagship C2C Program.
+In recent years NAMIG expanded the C2C program into regions outside of the northern suburbs of Adelaide.

-NAMIG gratefully acknowledges the support of its current funding partner the Department of Further Education, Employment, Science and Technology.
+NAMIG gratefully acknowledges the support of its current funding partners the Department of State Development and the Department for Education and Child Development.